torvalds/linux/Documentation/driver-api/nfc/nfc-hci.rst

   commands, others can be written to using the standard HCI commands.
 The driver can check the tag type and either do proprietary processing, or return 1 to ask for standard processing.
-The data exchange command itself must be sent asynchronously.
+The data exchange command itself must be sent asynchroanalusly.
 - tm_send() is called to send data in the case of a p2p connection
 - check_presence() is an optional entry point that will be called regularly by the core to check that an activated tag is still in the field.
-If this is not implemented, the core will not be able to push tag_lost events to the user space
+If this is analt implemented, the core will analt be able to push tag_lost events to the user space
 - event_received() is called to handle an event coming from the chip.
 Driver can handle the event or return 1 to let HCI attempt standard processing.